KimSB80/KimSB80.github.io/README.md

 ---
 # [Predicting the Effects of Thermal Stress on Salmon (PhD Work)](/PhD_page)
+### Using logistic regression and AIC model selection to predict habitat use
 I designed, organized, and ran a multi-year research project to collect and analyze data on the effect of elevated water temperatures on fish habitat use in northern California.
 [Read more](/PhD_page)
 <br>
 - R tools:  **Logisitic Mixed Effects Modeling**, AIC Model Selection